Hi I’m Shulagh

 They end up learning organically on the dance floor, picking things up as they go, but then hit a wall as they realise they don’t have the structure or technique they need to improve further.

-Maybe there are too many weeks where 22 women and 5 men turn up and you are waiting too long in between dances.
+Maybe there are too many weeks where 22 women and 5 men turn up and you are waiting too long in between dances, both in lessons and social.

 Or maybe the female demonstration partner isn’t actually a teacher, so you can’t assume that what she’s doing is actually correct.

-Or even if she is, maybe she isn’t getting much opportunity to contribute and explain the ladies moves and styling.
+Or even if she is, maybe she isn’t getting much opportunity to contribute and explain the ladies technique, footwork, body movement and styling.

 All this can lead to boredom and frustration.